O bag: Products

 In 2012 O Bag released the O bag (the product from which the company is now named), which is fully customizable, much like O Bag's previous products.
-The O bag is made from an elastomeric foam which comes in 20 different colours, most of which derive from the O clock colour range.
-The bag's handles and interior can be customised with a variety of materials and colours.
+The O bag is made from an elastomeric foam which comes in 20 different colors, most of which derive from the O clock color range.
+The bag's handles and interior can be customized with a variety of materials and colors.

 Special Editions

 O bag collaborated with Disney, developing a range of watch faces with some of Disney's most famous characters.